IlanStrauss/academic-kickstart/content/authors/admin/_index.md

   url: "https://business.rice.edu/person/ilan-strauss"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a macroeconomist who lectures at NYU and Rice University, with 5-7 years of economic policy analysis experience with leading multilaterals, governments, and labour constiuencies.
-I hold an MSc in International Economics from SOAS (University of London) and a PhD in economics from the New School for Social Research (New York)
+bio: I am a macroeconomist who lectures at NYU and Rice University, with 7 years of economic policy analysis experience with leading multilaterals, governments, and labour constiuencies.
+I hold an MSc in international economics from SOAS (University of London) and a PhD in economics from the New School for Social Research (New York).

 interests:
 - progressive macroeconomic policy making